techiediaries/techiediaries/_posts/2020/angular-9/php-angular/2019-03-13-php-angular-9-crud-api-httpclient.md

 ## Setting up Angular `HttpClient` & Forms

-Angular provides developers with a powerful HTTP client for sending HTTP requests to servers.
+Angular provides developers with a powerful [HTTP client for sending requests](https://www.techiediaries.com/angular/angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient/) to servers.
 It's based on the `XMLHttpRequest` interface supported on most browsers and has a plethora of features like the use of RxJS Observable instead of callbacks or promises, typed requests and responses and interceptors.

 You can setup `HttpClient` in your project by simply importing the `HttpClientModule` in your main application module.